zhifengyang-ou/Prediction_microbiome/README.md

 # Predict microbial composition of time-series
 Runing the __src/main.py__ can fit a few machine learning models for the asv abundance and environmental factors using training data, and predict the asv abundance using test data.

+## Update 1/12/24
+Issue:
+Encountered sensitivity of MLPRegressor to the scale of input features during iterative predictions.
+The problem manifested when predicted values became the next input for prediction, leading to errors, especially when the predicted values exceeded a certain threshold.
+Solution:
+    1.Scaling Strategy Change:
+        Initially used StandardScaler(), but it was sensitive to variations between training and new data.
+        Switched to QuantileTransformer() for scaling, ensuring transformation to a fixed range [0, 1].
+        QuantileTransformer handles outliers by assigning boundary values, preventing predicted values from becoming excessively large.

+    2. Correction for Multiple Datasets:
+        Addressed an issue where, when using multiple datasets in a map file, the environmental variable number for X was fixed to the first dataset's values.
+        Updated the implementation to allow each dataset to utilize its respective environmental variable numbers independently.

 ## Update 12/23/23
 Now, you can customize the settings of hyperparameters for different models by adjusting the configuration file.
 While not all model hyperparameters are configurable through this file, I have included some crucial ones based on my knowledge.
 To explore the range and data type of hyperparameters, please refer to the additional /src/config_illustration.ini file.
 I separated the illustration from the original .ini file to address certain encoding issues in the introduction.
 For a more comprehensive overview of model settings and a wider range of possible hyperparameters to tweak, please see the reference link provided in the /src/config_illustration.ini file.